 If you feel the results of these tests will disqualify you from obtaining life insurance, you can choose a policy which doesn’t require a medical exam.

 Whatever you do, don’t lie about your DUI/DWI on the life insurance application.
-When the underwriters review your medical and/or driving records, they will find out about the offense, so tell your agent ahead of time so they can choose the proper carrier most suitable to your situation.
+When the underwriters review your medical and/or driving records, they will find out about the offense.
+Tell your agent ahead of time so they can choose the carrier most suitable to your situation.